Rithigasri/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 computeCost(X,y,theta)#Call the function

 def gradientDescent(X,y,theta,alpha,num_iters):
-    #Take in numpy array X,y, and theta and update theta by taking num with learining rate of alpha
+    #Take in numpy array X,y and theta and update theta by taking num_iters with learning rate of alpha
     #return theta and list of the cost of theta during each iteration
     m=len(y)
     J_history=[]